-What are the best lures to use at Hopkins River
+Things to do at Hopkins River

-Additions and corrections for the Hopkins River
+Fishing the Hopkins River

-If you feel this location guide is missing key information or needs any corrections made, then please let us know by emailing our team at firstname.lastname@example.org with specific details in the email.
-Please also feel free to share any fishing pictures you have from this location with us.
+Thank you for visiting the Hopkins River Fishing Guide.
+If you feel this location guide is missing any key information or needs any corrections made, then please let us know by emailing our team at firstname.lastname@example.org with specific details in the email.
 Thank you